TANICE-GAWD/Aero-League/README.md

-Frotend for a Hackathon I am conducting.
+Frotend for a Hackathon I conducted.